carlosecg/altar-carlos-goncalves/README.md

 Create an .env file (if there isn't one) based on the .env.example file in the repo (already contains the correct values);
 Bias value, lowest divisor integer and alphabet can be changed in the .env file, the project is prepared to deal with those changes accordingly

+To run the server:
+npm install
+node app.js or nodemon app.js

 # altar-app

 Angular version v17.2.2